The resolution of the Yang-Mills Plateau problem in super-critical dimensions: Introduction

-The proof of the partial regularity of solutions to \eqref{YMP} goes through a more torough description of our space $\mathcal A_{G}(\mathbb B^5)$ as being the $L^2$-closure of the space of connections which are smooth away from a set of isolated points.
-More precisely, we introduce the class
+The proof of the partial regularity of solutions to \eqref{YMP} goes through a more thorough description of our space $\mathcal A_{G}(\mathbb B^5)$ as being the $L^2$-closure of the space of connections which are smooth away from a set of isolated points.
+We introduce the class of smooth connection forms over bundles with defects: